Locations:

 How is vitamin B12 deficiency diagnosed?

-It can be difficult to diagnose vitamin B12 deficiency because symptoms are not always present or the symptoms can be similar to other nutritional deficiencies.
+It can be difficult to diagnose vitamin B12 deficiency because symptoms aren't always present or they can be similar to other nutritional deficiencies.
 Healthcare providers will usually do routine blood tests to check for vitamin B12 deficiency in people who have a high risk of developing it.

 The tests used to diagnose vitamin B12 deficiency are a complete blood count (CBC) and a vitamin B12 blood test level.
 A person is diagnosed with vitamin B12 deficiency if the amount of vitamin B12 in their blood is less than 150 per mL.